SudeepSingh719/logstashproject/README.md

 ---

 ## Project Structure
-- `input.log`: Contains the raw security syslog log samples.
+- `input_log.txt`: Contains the raw security syslog log samples.
-- `parser.conf`: The Logstash configuration file used to parse and normalize logs.
 - `output.json`: Sample output from Logstash showing the normalized JSON structure.
 - `output_formatted.json`: sample output from logstash in formatted JSON structure for better understanding
+- `parser_conf.txt`: The Logstash configuration file used to parse and normalize logs.
 - `README.md`: This file — describes the approach and configuration.

 ---